v-cakoll/docs.it-it/docs/visual-basic/programming-guide/language-features/control-flow/walkthrough-implementing-ienumerable-of-t.md

 - loop structures [Visual Basic], optimizing performance
 - control flow [Visual Basic]
 ms.assetid: c60d7589-51f2-4463-a2d5-22506bbc1554
-ms.openlocfilehash: b13fd85ae01fd0b6f3c963d87a372add930be99d
+ms.openlocfilehash: f40fcf7e0724addc478b261dcd36d09e1d8a751a
-ms.sourcegitcommit: 9b552addadfb57fab0b9e7852ed4f1f1b8a42f8e
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: it-IT
-ms.lasthandoff: 04/23/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "61975299"
+ms.locfileid: "74333693"
 ---
-# <a name="walkthrough-implementing-ienumerableof-t-in-visual-basic"></a>Procedura dettagliata: Implementazione IEnumerable(Of T) in Visual Basic
+# <a name="walkthrough-implementing-ienumerableof-t-in-visual-basic"></a>Procedura dettagliata: implementazione di IEnumerable(Of T) in Visual Basic
-Il <xref:System.Collections.Generic.IEnumerable%601> interfaccia è implementata da classi che possono restituire una sequenza di valori di un elemento alla volta.
-Il vantaggio di restituzione di dati è un elemento in un momento non è necessario caricare il set completo di dati in memoria sul relativo utilizzo. È sufficiente usare quantità di memoria sufficiente per caricare un singolo elemento dai dati.
-Le classi che implementano il `IEnumerable(T)` interfaccia può essere usata con `For Each` cicli o query LINQ.
+The <xref:System.Collections.Generic.IEnumerable%601> interface is implemented by classes that can return a sequence of values one item at a time.
+The advantage of returning data one item at a time is that you do not have to load the complete set of data into memory to work with it.
+You only have to use sufficient memory to load a single item from the data.
+Classes that implement the `IEnumerable(T)` interface can be used with `For Each` loops or LINQ queries.

- Ad esempio, si consideri un'applicazione che deve leggere un file di testo di grandi dimensioni e restituire ogni riga del file che corrisponde ai criteri di ricerca specifico.
-L'applicazione usa una query LINQ per restituire le righe dal file che corrispondono ai criteri specificati.
-Per eseguire query sul contenuto del file usando una query LINQ, l'applicazione è stato possibile caricare il contenuto del file in una matrice o una raccolta.
-Tuttavia, il caricamento dell'intero file in una matrice o raccolta richiederebbe più memoria rispetto a quelli necessari.
-La query LINQ può invece eseguire una query il contenuto del file usando una classe enumerable, che restituisce solo i valori che corrispondono ai criteri di ricerca.
-Le query che restituiscono solo alcuni valori corrispondenti richiederebbe molto meno memoria.
+ For example, consider an application that must read a large text file and return each line from the file that matches particular search criteria.
+The application uses a LINQ query to return lines from the file that match the specified criteria.
+To query the contents of the file by using a LINQ query, the application could load the contents of the file into an array or a collection.
+However, loading the whole file into an array or collection would consume far more memory than is required.
+The LINQ query could instead query the file contents by using an enumerable class, returning only values that match the search criteria.
+Queries that return only a few matching values would consume far less memory.

- È possibile creare una classe che implementa il <xref:System.Collections.Generic.IEnumerable%601> interfaccia da esporre dati di origine dati enumerabili.
-Classe che implementa il `IEnumerable(T)` interfaccia richiederà un'altra classe che implementa il <xref:System.Collections.Generic.IEnumerator%601> interfaccia per scorrere i dati di origine.
-Queste due classi consentono di restituire gli elementi di dati in sequenza come un tipo specifico.
+ You can create a class that implements the <xref:System.Collections.Generic.IEnumerable%601> interface to expose source data as enumerable data.
+Your class that implements the `IEnumerable(T)` interface will require another class that implements the <xref:System.Collections.Generic.IEnumerator%601> interface to iterate through the source data.
+These two classes enable you to return items of data sequentially as a specific type.

- In questa procedura dettagliata, si creerà una classe che implementa il `IEnumerable(Of String)` interfaccia e una classe che implementa il `IEnumerator(Of String)` interfaccia per leggere un file di testo una riga alla volta.
+ In this walkthrough, you will create a class that implements the `IEnumerable(Of String)` interface and a class that implements the `IEnumerator(Of String)` interface to read a text file one line at a time.

 [!INCLUDE[note_settings_general](~/includes/note-settings-general-md.md)]

-## <a name="creating-the-enumerable-class"></a>Creazione della classe Enumerable
+## <a name="creating-the-enumerable-class"></a>Creating the Enumerable Class

-**Creare il progetto della classe enumerable**
+**Create the enumerable class project**

-1. In Visual Basic nel **File** dal menu **New** e quindi fare clic su **progetto**.
+1. In Visual Basic, on the **File** menu, point to **New** and then click **Project**.

 1. Nel riquadro **Tipi di progetto** della finestra di dialogo **Nuovo progetto** verificare che sia selezionata l'opzione **Windows**.
 Selezionare **Libreria di classi** nel riquadro **Modelli**.
-Nella casella **Nome** digitare `StreamReaderEnumerable` e quindi fare clic su **OK**.
-Viene visualizzato il nuovo progetto.
+Nella casella **Nome** digitare `StreamReaderEnumerable`, quindi fare clic su **OK**.
+The new project is displayed.

-1. Nelle **Esplora soluzioni**, fare doppio clic su file Class1.vb e fare clic su **rinominare**.
+1. In **Solution Explorer**, right-click the Class1.vb file and click **Rename**.
 Rinominare il file `StreamReaderEnumerable.vb` e premere INVIO.
 Modificando il nome del file, anche la classe verrà rinominata `StreamReaderEnumerable`.
 Questa classe implementerà l'interfaccia `IEnumerable(Of String)`.

-1. Pulsante destro del mouse sul progetto StreamReaderEnumerable, scegliere **Add**, quindi fare clic su **nuovo elemento**.
-Selezionare il **classe** modello.
-Nel **Name** , digitare `StreamReaderEnumerator.vb` e fare clic su **OK**.
+1. Right-click the StreamReaderEnumerable project, point to **Add**, and then click **New Item**.
+Select the **Class** template.
+In the **Name** box, type `StreamReaderEnumerator.vb` and click **OK**.

- La prima classe nel progetto è la classe enumerable e verrà implementata il `IEnumerable(Of String)` interfaccia.
-Questa interfaccia generica implementa il <xref:System.Collections.IEnumerable> interfaccia e fa in modo che i consumer di questa classe possono accedere a valori tipizzati come `String`.
+ The first class in this project is the enumerable class and will implement the `IEnumerable(Of String)` interface.
+This generic interface implements the <xref:System.Collections.IEnumerable> interface and guarantees that consumers of this class can access values typed as `String`.

-**Aggiungere il codice per implementare IEnumerable**
+**Add the code to implement IEnumerable**

-1. Aprire il file StreamReaderEnumerable.
+1. Open the StreamReaderEnumerable.vb file.

-2. Nella riga successiva `Public Class StreamReaderEnumerable`, digitare il comando seguente e premere INVIO.
+2. On the line after `Public Class StreamReaderEnumerable`, type the following and press ENTER.

      [!code-vb[VbVbalrIteratorWalkthrough#1](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrIteratorWalkthrough/VB/StreamReaderIterator.vb#1)]

-   Visual Basic popola automaticamente la classe con i membri necessari per il `IEnumerable(Of String)` interfaccia.
+   Visual Basic automatically populates the class with the members that are required by the `IEnumerable(Of String)` interface.

-3. Questa classe enumerable leggerà le righe da un file di testo una riga alla volta.
-Aggiungere il codice seguente alla classe per esporre un costruttore pubblico che accetta un percorso di file come parametro di input.
+3. This enumerable class will read lines from a text file one line at a time.
+Add the following code to the class to expose a public constructor that takes a file path as an input parameter.

      [!code-vb[VbVbalrIteratorWalkthrough#2](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrIteratorWalkthrough/VB/StreamReaderIterator.vb#2)]

-4. L'implementazione del <xref:System.Collections.Generic.IEnumerable%601.GetEnumerator%2A> metodo per il `IEnumerable(Of String)` interfaccia restituirà una nuova istanza del `StreamReaderEnumerator` classe.
-L'implementazione del `GetEnumerator` metodo per il `IEnumerable` interfaccia può essere reso `Private`, in quanto è necessario esporre solo i membri del `IEnumerable(Of String)` interfaccia.
-Sostituire il codice Visual Basic generato per il `GetEnumerator` metodi con il codice seguente.
+4. Your implementation of the <xref:System.Collections.Generic.IEnumerable%601.GetEnumerator%2A> method of the `IEnumerable(Of String)` interface will return a new instance of the `StreamReaderEnumerator` class.
+The implementation of the `GetEnumerator` method of the `IEnumerable` interface can be made `Private`, because you have to expose only members of the `IEnumerable(Of String)` interface.
+Replace the code that Visual Basic generated for the `GetEnumerator` methods with the following code.

      [!code-vb[VbVbalrIteratorWalkthrough#3](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrIteratorWalkthrough/VB/StreamReaderIterator.vb#3)]

-**Aggiungere il codice per l'implementazione di IEnumerator**
+**Add the code to implement IEnumerator**

-1. Aprire il file StreamReaderEnumerator.
+1. Open the StreamReaderEnumerator.vb file.

-2. Nella riga successiva `Public Class StreamReaderEnumerator`, digitare il comando seguente e premere INVIO.
+2. On the line after `Public Class StreamReaderEnumerator`, type the following and press ENTER.

      [!code-vb[VbVbalrIteratorWalkthrough#4](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrIteratorWalkthrough/VB/StreamReaderIterator.vb#4)]

-   Visual Basic popola automaticamente la classe con i membri necessari per il `IEnumerator(Of String)` interfaccia.
+   Visual Basic automatically populates the class with the members that are required by the `IEnumerator(Of String)` interface.

-3. La classe dell'enumeratore consente di aprire il file di testo ed esegue il file dei / o per leggere le righe dal file.
-Aggiungere il codice seguente alla classe per esporre un costruttore pubblico che accetta un percorso di file come parametro di input e aprire il file di testo per la lettura.
+3. The enumerator class opens the text file and performs the file I/O to read the lines from the file.
+Add the following code to the class to expose a public constructor that takes a file path as an input parameter and open the text file for reading.

      [!code-vb[VbVbalrIteratorWalkthrough#5](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrIteratorWalkthrough/VB/StreamReaderIterator.vb#5)]

-4. Il `Current` delle proprietà per entrambi i `IEnumerator(Of String)` e `IEnumerator` interfacce restituiscono l'elemento corrente dal file di testo come un `String`.
-L'implementazione del `Current` proprietà del `IEnumerator` interfaccia può essere reso `Private`, in quanto è necessario esporre solo i membri del `IEnumerator(Of String)` interfaccia.
-Sostituire il codice Visual Basic generato per il `Current` proprietà con il codice seguente.
+4. The `Current` properties for both the `IEnumerator(Of String)` and `IEnumerator` interfaces return the current item from the text file as a `String`.
+The implementation of the `Current` property of the `IEnumerator` interface can be made `Private`, because you have to expose only members of the `IEnumerator(Of String)` interface.
+Replace the code that Visual Basic generated for the `Current` properties with the following code.

      [!code-vb[VbVbalrIteratorWalkthrough#6](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrIteratorWalkthrough/VB/StreamReaderIterator.vb#6)]

-5. Il `MoveNext` metodo per il `IEnumerator` interfaccia passa all'elemento successivo nel file di testo e aggiorna il valore restituito dal `Current` proprietà.
-Se non esistono nessun ulteriore elemento da leggere, il `MoveNext` restituzione del metodo `False`; in caso contrario, il `MoveNext` restituzione del metodo `True`.
+5. The `MoveNext` method of the `IEnumerator` interface navigates to the next item in the text file and updates the value that is returned by the `Current` property.
+If there are no more items to read, the `MoveNext` method returns `False`; otherwise the `MoveNext` method returns `True`.
 Aggiungere al metodo `MoveNext` il seguente codice.

      [!code-vb[VbVbalrIteratorWalkthrough#7](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrIteratorWalkthrough/VB/StreamReaderIterator.vb#7)]

-6. Il `Reset` metodo di `IEnumerator` interfaccia indirizza l'iteratore in modo che punti all'inizio del file di testo e cancella il valore dell'elemento corrente.
+6. The `Reset` method of the `IEnumerator` interface directs the iterator to point to the start of the text file and clears the current item value.
 Aggiungere al metodo `Reset` il seguente codice.

      [!code-vb[VbVbalrIteratorWalkthrough#8](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrIteratorWalkthrough/VB/StreamReaderIterator.vb#8)]

-7. Il `Dispose` metodo di `IEnumerator` interfaccia garantisce che tutte le risorse non gestite vengono rilasciate prima dell'eliminazione permanente dell'iteratore.
-L'handle di file che viene usato per il `StreamReader` oggetto è una risorsa non gestita e deve essere chiuso prima che l'istanza dell'iteratore viene eliminato definitivamente.
-Sostituire il codice Visual Basic generato per il `Dispose` metodo con il codice seguente.
+7. The `Dispose` method of the `IEnumerator` interface guarantees that all unmanaged resources are released before the iterator is destroyed.
+The file handle that is used by the `StreamReader` object is an unmanaged resource and must be closed before the iterator instance is destroyed.
+Replace the code that Visual Basic generated for the `Dispose` method with the following code.

      [!code-vb[VbVbalrIteratorWalkthrough#9](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrIteratorWalkthrough/VB/StreamReaderIterator.vb#9)]

-## <a name="using-the-sample-iterator"></a>Usando l'iteratore di esempio
+## <a name="using-the-sample-iterator"></a>Using the Sample Iterator

- È possibile usare una classe enumerable nel codice insieme alle strutture di controllo che richiedono un oggetto che implementa `IEnumerable`, ad esempio un `For Next` ciclo o una query LINQ.
-L'esempio seguente illustra il `StreamReaderEnumerable` in una query LINQ.
+ You can use an enumerable class in your code together with control structures that require an object that implements `IEnumerable`, such as a `For Next` loop or a LINQ query.
+The following example shows the `StreamReaderEnumerable` in a LINQ query.

  [!code-vb[VbVbalrIteratorWalkthrough#10](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrIteratorWalkthrough/VB/Module1.vb#10)]